makeabilitylab/physcomp/arduino/potentiometers.md

 <!-- To use these two-leg variable resistors with a microcontroller, we will need to add an additional fixed resistor to create a voltage divider.
 We'll show you how to do that in our [next lesson](force-sensitive-resistors.md). -->

-Below, we are going to focus on using a potentiometer first as a rheostat and then as a voltage divider with our Arduino.
+Below, we are going to focus on using a potentiometer first as a two-legged variable resistor and then as a voltage divider with our Arduino.

 ## Materials